-Web requests are routed to Associate Vice President for News and Communication.
+Web requests are routed to Assistant Vice President of Digital and Brand Strategy.
 The petitioner will receive an email acknowledging their request and an expected response time.

-The Associate Vice President for News and Communication will review the request and notify the OIT Domain Name Coordinator of the final decision.
+The Assistant Vice President of Digital and Brand Strategy will review the request and notify the OIT Domain Name Coordinator of the final decision.

 The OIT Domain Name Coordinator will notify the petitioner of the final decision.